Local organizations continue nonprofit work on World Homeless Day

-“People come from all walks of life, from all different backgrounds that could lead to homelessness,” Frank Grill, associate director at Hope Rescue Mission in Reading, told 69 News.
+“People come from all walks of life, from all different backgrounds that could lead to homelessness,” said Frank Grill, associate director at Hope Rescue Mission in Reading.

 Hope Rescue Mission is a faith-based ministry that’s been working to help those at risk for over a hundred years.